 Even though its popularity has declined a bit, it’s still all over some major e-commerce sites, including Amazon and eBay.
 If you want the most high-end visuals and features on your site, then Java is just the ticket.

 When it comes to CMS options, Joomla is likely the second biggest behind WordPress, although there’s still a large gap between the two.
-One reason Joomla isn’t nearly as popular is because it’s not particularly user-friendly.
+One reason Joomla isn’t as nearly as popular is that it’s not particularly user-friendly.
 Unless you love Joomla, I’d advise going with WordPress, which is also what I tell all our clients.
-You’ll get up and running faster and I think it’s also a better choice from an SEO perspective.
+You’ll get up and running faster, and I think it’s also a better choice from an SEO perspective.

 Choosing Between Windows-Based Hosts or Linux-Based Hosts

 Windows has been Microsoft’s OS for decades, and if you go with a Windows-based host, that means you can use Window’s databases and apps, along with ASP.Net and other complicated scripts.
-PHP and MySQL are also options.
-You’ll typically pay a bit more for Windows-based hosts than Linux-based hosts, and even though crashes don’t happen often with either, they tend to occur a bit more when you choose Windows.
+PHP and MySQL are options as well.
+Typically, you’ll pay a bit more for Windows-based hosts than for Linux-based ones, and even though crashes don’t happen often with either of them, when you choose Windows, they tend to occur a bit more.

 It’s common to see providers offering unlimited plans, with the word “unlimited” possibly referring to storage, bandwidth or email.
 Make sure you check the fine print on these, as that offer can be a bit deceiving.